infojunkie/blog/about.md

 Hello! :wave:

 My name is Karim Ratib.
-This is my semi-professional blog as a software "craftsman", i.e. programmer, architect, tinkerer, learner, speculator, etc.
+I consider myself a software "craftsman", combining programmer, architect, tinkerer, learner, speculator, etc.

 I'm also a lifelong music fan, learner and player.
 This will often show up on this blog as well.

 {::options parse_block_html="true" /}
 <div class="emphasis">
 I'm currently available for hire as a software consultant.
 I do well with the following:
-- Designing systems, from proof of concepts to scalable cloud deployments
+- Designing systems, from proof of concepts to production deployments
 - Leading and growing small, remote development teams using simple processes and tools
 - Deep-diving into conceptual problems and learning to apply the state of the art to produce innovative solutions
+- Analyzing designs and implementations from a software engineering point of view: consistency, maintainability, scalability, etc.
 - Using open source Web technologies on the backend and frontend

 I am best motivated when applying these skills to domains that interest me:
 - Music and multimedia
-- Social development
+- Social development and civic engagement
-- Education and learning
+- Education and culture

 [Contact me via email](mailto:karim.ratib@gmail.com) if you are interested - looking forward to hear from you!
 </div>